JQiue/jqiue-notes/docs/subject/english.md

 I will have learned English for 10 years when I graduate.

-I have learned English for 10 years ago.
+I have learned English for 10 years.

 They have spent all their money, so they have to walk home.
 ```